Sam Tung Uk Museum: History

-Sam Tung Uk was vacated in April 1980 and declared a historic monument in March 1981.
-The Hong Kong government funded its restoration and converted it into a museum between 1986 and 1987.
+The village was home to the Chan clan for more than two centuries and was passed down through 22 generations.
+The site was acquired by resumption in 1978 for the Tsuen Wan line project, vacated in April 1980, and declared a historic monument in March 1981.
+The Chan clan was given a plot of land on Cheung Shan for compensation, where they build the Sam Tung Uk Resite Village (三棟屋新村).
+The Hong Kong government restored the site and converted it into a museum between 1986 and 1987.
 The restoration work won the Pacific Heritage Award of the Pacific Asia Tourist Association in 1990.